Risk, returns & timeframes illustration

 Take your first, or next, step to becoming a confident investor with Hatch's free online course – just 10 minutes a day, for 10 days.

 Our brains crave certainty.
 It gives us clarity and purpose.
-When we focus on aspects of our lives that we can control, we thrive.
+When we focus on aspects of our lives that we can control, we can thrive.

 1. Fill the rainy day fund